I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vpci/ni-vpci-ioctl_vpci_invalidate_block.md

 ---
-UID: NI:vpci.IOCTL_VPCI_INVALIDATE_BLOCK
+UID : NI:vpci.IOCTL_VPCI_INVALIDATE_BLOCK
-title: IOCTL_VPCI_INVALIDATE_BLOCK
+title : IOCTL_VPCI_INVALIDATE_BLOCK
-author: windows-driver-content
+author : windows-driver-content
-description: The driver for a PCI Express (PCIe) virtual function (VF) issues the IOCTL_VPCI_INVALIDATE_BLOCK IOCTL request in order to be notified of changes to data in one or more VF configuration blocks.
+description : The driver for a PCI Express (PCIe) virtual function (VF) issues the IOCTL_VPCI_INVALIDATE_BLOCK IOCTL request in order to be notified of changes to data in one or more VF configuration blocks. old-location : pci\IOCTL_VPCI_INVALIDATE_BLOCK.htm old-project : PCI ms.assetid : 66D1626A-7F22-48B8-8DB3-7B6E1634BABE ms.author : windowsdriverdev ms.date : 12/29/2017 ms.keywords : _VMB_CHANNEL_STATE_CHANGE_CALLBACKS, *PVMB_CHANNEL_STATE_CHANGE_CALLBACKS, VMB_CHANNEL_STATE_CHANGE_CALLBACKS
-old-location: pci\IOCTL_VPCI_INVALIDATE_BLOCK.htm
-old-project: PCI
-ms.assetid: 66D1626A-7F22-48B8-8DB3-7B6E1634BABE
-ms.author: windowsdriverdev
-ms.date: 12/29/2017
-ms.keywords: _VMB_CHANNEL_STATE_CHANGE_CALLBACKS, *PVMB_CHANNEL_STATE_CHANGE_CALLBACKS, VMB_CHANNEL_STATE_CHANGE_CALLBACKS
-ms.prod: windows-hardware
+ms.prod : windows-hardware
-ms.technology: windows-devices
+ms.technology : windows-devices
-ms.topic: ioctl
+ms.topic : ioctl
-req.header: vpci.h
+req.header : vpci.h
-req.include-header: Wdm.h
+req.include-header : Wdm.h
-req.target-type: Windows
+req.target-type : Windows
-req.target-min-winverclnt: Supported in Windows Server 2012 and later versions of Windows. req.target-min-winversvr: req.kmdf-ver:
+req.target-min-winverclnt : Supported in Windows Server 2012 and later versions of Windows. req.target-min-winversvr :
-req.umdf-ver:
+req.kmdf-ver :
+req.umdf-ver :
-req.alt-api: IOCTL_VPCI_INVALIDATE_BLOCK
+req.alt-api : IOCTL_VPCI_INVALIDATE_BLOCK
-req.alt-loc: Vpci.h
+req.alt-loc : Vpci.h
-req.ddi-compliance:
-req.unicode-ansi:
-req.idl:
-req.max-support:
-req.namespace:
-req.assembly:
-req.type-library:
-req.lib:
-req.dll:
+req.ddi-compliance :
+req.unicode-ansi :
+req.idl :
+req.max-support :
+req.namespace :
+req.assembly :
+req.type-library :
+req.lib :
+req.dll :
-req.irql: DISPATCH_LEVEL
+req.irql : DISPATCH_LEVEL
-req.typenames: *PVMB_CHANNEL_STATE_CHANGE_CALLBACKS, VMB_CHANNEL_STATE_CHANGE_CALLBACKS
+req.typenames : "*PVMB_CHANNEL_STATE_CHANGE_CALLBACKS, VMB_CHANNEL_STATE_CHANGE_CALLBACKS"
-req.product: Windows 10 or later.
+req.product : Windows 10 or later.
 ---

 # IOCTL_VPCI_INVALIDATE_BLOCK IOCTL

-## -description

 The driver for a PCI Express (PCIe) virtual function (VF) issues the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439301">IOCTL_VPCI_INVALIDATE_BLOCK</a> IOCTL request in order to be notified of changes to data in one or more VF configuration blocks.
 The driver is notified of these changes when the IOCTL is completed.
 Once notified, the driver should assume that any data previously read from the  specified VF configuration blocks has become invalid.
 Therefore, the driver should update its cache by reading the configuration block data again.

 The driver issues this IOCTL to the next-lower driver in the driver stack.